-How we make the mining of genetic information stored in the rainforests a better business?
+How we make the mining of genetic information stored in the rainforests a better business that tree cutting?

 Any genetic information.
 Not just natural or common.
 Anything RNA/DNA.